Candidate Handbook and Nominations Pack

 Complaints must be submitted via the Complaints Form, provide details of the election rule which is alleged to have been broken along with evidence.

 Complaints must be received via the Complaints Form no later than one hour after the close of voting.
-For this election the deadline shall be Thursday 29th February at 3pm.

 Should a candidate be in breach of the Election Rules the potential actions are: